1. You must bring proof of ID. This includes:

 6. Drivers with diabetes: If you have diabetes, you are encouraged to bring a recent HbA1C test result (within the last three months).
 Drivers with glucose in their urine will be required to take a blood test on-site prior to being issued a DOT Medical Certificate.
 A recent HbA1C test may be accepted at the Certifying Physician’s discretion in lieu of a blood test.
 Please note: If a blood test is required an additional fee will be assessed.
 Follow-up DOT Medical Exam visits are a flat fee of $40.

-7. $99 (Cash Only).
-This is our standard fee for the Certified DOT physical and Medical Examiner’s Certificate.
+7. $100 (Cash Rate).
+This is our standard cash fee for the Certified DOT physical and Medical Examiner’s Certificate.
 Some drivers require additional services which may require additional fees.
-We do not accept credit or debit cards; however, we do have an ATM on-site and there are bank ATMs fairly close by.
-We also offer discounted rates to several drivers.
+We accept credit and debit cards; we also have an ATM on-site and there are bank ATMs fairly close by.
 See our discounts page for further information.
 We match any advertised price in Broward County for a similar service with consideration given to location, hours, etc.